mikeschen/20160219dictionaryJava/README.md

-# Portlandia Dictionary
+# Dictionary

-#### Creates a word puzzle from a sentence by removing vowels, February 12, 2016.
+#### Creates a dictionary for users to enter words and definitions, February 19, 2016.

 #### By Michael Schennum